Ph.D. in Translational Science

 Each doctoral candidate must complete an approved body of research and submit and orally defend a dissertation as one of the requirements for graduation.
 The dissertation must be an original scholarly contribution based on the independent research conducted by the candidate, under the supervision and guidance of the Supervising Professor.
 A Dissertation Committee will provide additional advisement and assessment.
 The format of the dissertation will be in compliance with the rules of the student's Home institution.

-The student must satisfy the research and dissertation course requirements, with respect to the number of semester credit hours (minimum of 30), number of semesters, and/or continuous enrollment requirements of the Home institution and as required by the student’s research schedule and individualized degree plan.
+The student must satisfy the research and dissertation course requirements, with respect to the number of semester credit hours (minimum of 30), number of semesters, and/or continuous enrollment requirements of the Home institution.
 Following admission to candidacy, enrollment for the dissertation course will be required during any semester where a student receives supervision by the Dissertation Committee, utilizes assistance from a faculty member, or otherwise uses the resources of any of the UT institutions to further the progress of the dissertation.
-The format of the dissertation and oral defense must be in compliance with the rules of the student’s Home institution.
 Please refer to the Student Handbook and the Graduate Catalog of the Home institution for additional information about the doctoral dissertation.

 Requirement for Semi-Annual Student Evaluation